San Diego, other cities ending census door-knocking early

 Cook didn't say which other areas may wrap up before the end-of-September deadline.

 A coalition of cities, states and civil rights groups are suing the Census Bureau to stop the statistical agency from ending the head count at the end of September.
-The 2020 census will be used to determine how $1.5 trillion in federal spending is distributed and how many congressional seats and Electoral College votes each states gets.
+The 2020 census will be used to determine how $1.5 trillion in federal spending is distributed and how many congressional seats each states gets in a process known as apportionment.

+Because of the pandemic, the Census Bureau revised its deadlines so that the 2020 census would finish at the end of October.
+But the bureau shortened that deadline to the end of September last month.
+That came after it became clear the Republican-controlled Senate wouldn't take up legislation passed by the Democratic-controlled House that would extend the Census Bureau's deadlines for turning over apportionment and redistricting data.

 More than a half-dozen other lawsuits are challenging Trump’s order, which civil rights groups say is unconstitutional and an attempt to limit the power of Latinos and immigrants of color.

+A third of San Diego County's 3.3 million residents are Hispanic, according to Census Bureau figures.

+“Any additional truncation of Census household data collection, especially if concentrated in particular geographies, is beyond irresponsible," said Thomas Saenz, president and general counsel of the Mexican American Legal Defense and Educational Fund.
+“Any whiff of possible political targeting — suspicions obviously triggered by the Trump administration’s troubling pattern in other areas — severely undermines confidence in Census 2020.”

-On Tuesday, another coalition of civil rights groups asked a federal judge in Maryland for a temporary restraining order that would stop the Census Bureau from ending the count early and let it continue through the end of October.
+Saenz's organization and other civil rights groups on Tuesday asked a federal judge in Maryland for a temporary restraining order that would stop the Census Bureau from ending the count early and let it continue through the end of October.
+The request also asked that the deadline for turning in apportionment data be pushed back from the end of the year to the end of next April.

 Follow Mike Schneider on Twitter at https://twitter.com/MikeSchneiderAP